What is the Carbon Budget?

 To mitigate these effects, strategies aimed at reducing greenhouse gas emissions are critical.
 Transitioning to renewable energy sources such as solar, wind, and hydropower represents a pivotal shift toward rebalancing the carbon budget.
 Additionally, innovative technologies like carbon capture and storage (CCS) are being developed to extract CO₂ from emissions before they reach the atmosphere.
 Reforestation and afforestation efforts also play a significant role in this endeavor, as trees absorb CO₂ during photosynthesis, thus acting as natural carbon sinks.

 You can learn more as an A Level Geography student about the carbon budget and the impacts on climate change as part of our Water and Carbon Cycle course.
 This course dives deep into the different systems and cycles within the water and carbon cycles, how they interrelate and some examples.
-The course is perfect for any AQA A level Geography student.
+The course is a perfect guide for any AQA A level Geography student.

 Table of Contents